PolskiDev/S-Sharp/README.md

 ```

 ### C. Variables are always declared between **| x |** and with a (dollar sign)  **$**  before the variable name.
 To declare a variable, we use the method *let*.

+The **&** symbol is only used on a variable assign or function return to make a reference to a string, just like the **$** is used to make a reference to a variable at the declaration and assign.

 **Local variables**
 ```